SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day2_Topic.md

 - **Data Manipulation with Pandas**: Performing filtering and aggregation.
 - **Introduction to Data Visualization**: Creating basic plots with Matplotlib and Seaborn.
 - **Example Project**: Analyzing a simple dataset to apply learned concepts.

+This foundation will help us tackle more complex data challenges today.

 ---